 What Kind of Salary Can You Earn With a Theology Degree?

 Your theology degree could open the door to a variety of careers in religious leadership, community organization, and social service.
-The Bureau of Labor Statistics provides median annual salary information as of 2018 for these top theology degree jobs:
+The Bureau of Labor Statistics provides median annual salary information for these top theology degree jobs: